Jupiter Register

 Owners: E. Johnson, AZ 1962-?
 Subsiquent history unknown.

 Purchased new in England by (comedian/actor) Red Skelton for Gene Fowler the writer.
 Original U.K. registration "HKU284".
 Later owned by N.B.C.
 Orchestra leader Don Ricado.
 The North American Jowett Register genesis car.
-Currently under restoration.
+Currently in storage.

 E1 SAL 207 (SAN) 28 September 1951 History unknown.